-- 13. The Report also said that various anonymous sources had reported that a small group of staff members, often referred to as the "inner circle," received benefits and privileges from the then-principal of Carver. - 14.
+- 13. Additionally, the Report accused Alexis of assisting in trying to get parents to refuse to have their children re-tested by having them sign opt out forms for their children.
+On page 14, the Report stated that a teacher reported, in relevant part, that "Ms. Alexis was getting parents to sign the form at the van pick up." - 14.
+Finally, the Report said that various anonymous sources had reported that a small group of staff members, often referred to as the "inner circle," received benefits and privileges from the then-principal of Carver. - 15.
 On the same day that the VDOE issued its Report, Kamras met with local reporters to comment on it.
 He began the meeting by reading a prepared statement about the Report in which he essentially vouched in full for the Report.
 In relevant part, Kamras' statement said: